HuanYin94/map_compression/Readme.md

 For the video demonstration, please refer to [video](https://youtu.be/sdETOor2Jck).

-If you have some questions on this project, please contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com` .

 If you use our code in an academic work, please cite the following paper:

 	@article{yin20203d,